 And finally, the biggest danger of all...actually falling in love.
 This is a problem, because as I mentioned true love in the real world is tough enough as it is, but this can be even more difficult as you are likely to be from two different places.
 However, if it’s the ‘real thing’ you are going to ignore anything and everything that stands in your way anyway… so please disregard everything I have just said and go for it!

 Kevin Lippy and Dean Ginsberg are broke backpackers who decided to start a website called Brokepacker.com which is all about discovering the best ways for backpackers to maximize their experiences within the limits of their budgets!
 They live and travel by the principle that every single dollar saved is a dollar that can contribute to another experience, another adventure and ultimately another day.

-You're travelling for a long time and you're on a budget?
-That means staying at cheap hotels, in places with no standards of quality.
+You're traveling for a long time and you're on a budget?
+That may mean staying at cheap hotels, potentially in places with no standards of quality.

 Know what to expect in the bathroom before you go overseas.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote